ang-zeyu/infisearch/docs/src/indexer/indexing.md

 At each element, it checks if any of the selectors under the `selectors.selector` key matches the element.
 If so, all descendants (elements, text) under this element will then be indexed under the field specified by the corresponding `field_name`.
 If another of the element's descendants matched a different selector however, the configuration is then overwritten for that descendant (and its descendants).

-The `attr_map` allows indexing attributes of elements (not including descendants) under fields as well.
+The `attr_map` option allows indexing attributes of each element under fields as well.

 <br>